 Pitching Mechanics 101

-Many of the myths and misconceptions that exist do so because
+Many of the myths and misconceptions about pitching mechanics that exist do so because

 people don't understand what a pitcher's arm (actually) does

 the pitcher injury epidemic, I include a piece entitled...

 ...that breaks down the pitching mechanics of Jeff Suppan and

 that explains what a high-level pitcher's arm (actually) does

 Many people -- including and most likely because of Tom House

 -- believe a pitcher's arm slot is determined by the angle of